seven1240/trainer-studio-opensource/README.md

 ### Known issues

+* ESC key make login dialog disappear, should catch it.

 Moria collected some issues, sent to Jacob via email.

 ### Todo

+* End an interaction if SIP broken.

 * Webkit cache.
 Will need this to speed up flash loading and give better experience for trainers who has slow internet.